lkula/elf02-WP-Responsive-Images---WordPress-Plugin/readme.md

 Responsive image solution using picturefill.js v2 by [Scott Jehl][1].
 Original idea by [Tim Evko][2].

+## New in version 1.3.3
+* Option to load picturefill.js asynchronously.

 ## New in version 1.3.2
 * __Important regex bugfix.__
 * Option to use native implementation instead of picturefill.js.